western-logo

 $30,570

-Average student debt of each WTS graduate (combined with undergrad programs)
+Average student debt of each WTS graduate (with undergrad programs)

 Branch 3: Initiatives and Centers